davidthings/hdelk/docs/_pages/tutorial.md

     hdelk.layout( graph, "edge_highlights" );
 </script>

 The same principle applies to highlights here.
 Use a small integer to get the color you want.
+Use `0` to dim the edge.

 ```js
 var graph = {